 Should the American get into dominant positions quicker and maintain a solid grip on the important points, then, I fear for the rest in the field.

 Serena Williams has always underlined her desire to be at top of the WTA rankings table.
 She went into Wimbledon below the top 100.
 Her performances, however, catapulted her into the top 30.
 Going into the US Open, the 36-year-old’s constant desire to be the best will be a driving force.

 “In some weird way I still want to be the best in what I do, whether it’s fashion or tennis,” Williams said in an interview with E! in May this year.
 “I just want to be the best and I want to work the hardest.
 I also want to be the best mom.
 Why limit myself?”

 She knows that a remarkable run at Flushing Meadows will get her very close to the top.
 And you very well know what an extra goaded Serena is capable of.

 5. She’s Won It Before

 Serena Williams – the name features SIX times on a long list of US Open champions.
 First in 1999 and the sixth in 2014.
-She’s beaten just about everyone.
-She beat the best when she wasn’t the best and has, countless times, fended off the stiffest of challenges.
+She’s beaten just about everyone: subdued the best when she wasn’t at her peak and has, countless times, fended off the stiffest of challenges.
 She’s made the Flushing Meadows her home, and she will get the unswerving support of the crowd.
 She’s been there, seen it all, and done it all.